 Remember that eating should be a pleasure!
-Our bodies need a whole range of different food types for recovery and health - the secret is to know what you're eating and strike the right balance.
+Our bodies need a whole range of different food types for recovery and health.

 If you have any concerns regarding your diet, please discuss this with your stoma care nurse.

 After the first few weeks you should